DCC-EX/dcc-ex.github.io/docs/throttles/srcpclient.rst

 To use Wifi, make sure you have a WiFi enabled Command Station as described in the `Wifi Setup <../get-started/wifi-setup.html>`_ section.

-We have not tested the WiFi implementation yet

 ***TODO:insert tutorial here***